Skip to main content

 math-and-movement-2.webp

-1. Variety of Activities
+3. Variety of activities

 Throughout the day, students will get to take part in all sorts of fun math activities, but perhaps none as exciting as getting to jump on the bright and colorful floor mats.
 With each square assigned a number, kids can perform math problems and hopscotch their way to the right answer!
 Year after year, this is just one of the many great moments that comes out of Math & Movement as we get to experience the smiles on the faces of the next generation.

 Now that you know about all the wonderful things happening at Math & Movement, it’s time for the most exciting part, registrations are open now!
-The 2024 edition of this incredible event is set to take place June 10 – 11 at ORAU’s main campus in Oak Ridge, and we promise you don’t want to miss out.
+The 2024 edition of this incredible event is set to take place June 10–11 at ORAU’s main campus in Oak Ridge, and we promise you don’t want to miss out.
 Since June is only a few months away, and it will be here before we know it, the time to secure your spot is now!
-Whether you are a K – 5th grade teacher or a parent, sign up now for this amazing event before it fills up.
+Whether you are a K–5th grade teacher or a parent, sign up now for this amazing event before it fills up.

 Do you want to learn more about the other STEM education programs offered by ORAU?
 Check out all the other fantastic opportunities we have happening this summer!